mesoscale-activity-map/map-ephys/doc/data_flow.md

     + only process ***ProbeInsertion*** with ***UnitSelectivity*** computation fully completed
 + `report.ProbeLevelPhotostimEffectReport`
     + only process ProbeInsertion with UnitPSTH computation (for all TrialCondition) fully completed
++ `report.ProbeLevelDriftMap`
+    + figures generated on a per-shank level
+    + only process ProbeInsertion with Histology and InsertionLocation known
 + `report.UnitLevelEphysReport`
     + only process Units from probe that has ***InsertionLocation*** present
     + ignore units of `unit_quality` of type "all"